-Join Richard Harrington for an in-depth discussion in this video Distortion and perspective issues: Upright adjustment, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Distortion and perspective issues: Upright adjustment, part of Time-Lapse Video: Shooting From a Window.

 If you do decide to use Upright inside of Photoshop, there is a way to make it work, but, it's a bit hidden.
 I generally choose to use the Autobalance to get a balance correction.
 And this'll fix most of the issues.
 You could decide to use a Level Only or a Vertical Correction, or, make a Full correction to both vertical and horizontal lines.
 Ultimately, it's up to you.
 But what's critical, is that you get all of these results to sync across each frame.
 After you make this adjustment, be sure to select all of the images.